Youssef-Adell/Muslim-Web-Application/README.md

 ## Features

-- Registration System for handling users..
+- Registration System for handling users.
 - Some pages are accessible only for registered users.
 - User can search for quran sour using search bar.
 - Contact form using PHPMailer.